ValDevelopment/ValDevelopment/README.md

 ### R Shiny Application

 #### This was a final project for a Data Management class at my university.
 It involved reading the data on musical charts, manipulating, and analyzing it to later use it in a Shiny Application.
-#### The application itself was used for displaying the filtered and manipulated data based on user input (based on a chosen artist or year).
+#### The application itself was used for displaying the filtered and manipulated data based on user input (artist or year, for example).

 [Repo](https://github.com/ValDevelopment/Music-Shiny)
 <!--